Portland Community College | Portland, Oregon Portland Community College

 “Much of my work could be characterized as being a blend of art photography and photojournalism.
 Having been a professional photojournalist for more than 17 years, I have used photography not only to think critically about the world around me but also to give voice to people who otherwise wouldn’t have one.
 I have used art photography as a way to explore my internal landscape, the place where my soul resides.
 Much of my personal work has been autobiographical in nature.

-In this informal artist discussion with students, Motoya would like to discuss approaches to personal memoir, documentary styles and how to use ones creative process to investigate and explore ones own feelings of loss, belonging, family and at times, being pulled in multiple directions throughout life.
-Bring your questions, your notebooks and be ready to relax and chat or just listen and consider.
+In this informal artist discussion with students, Motoya would like to discuss approaches to personal memoir, documentary styles, and how to use one’s creative process to investigate and explore one’s own feelings of loss, belonging, family, and at times, being pulled in multiple directions throughout life.
+Bring your questions and your notebooks and be ready to relax and chat or just listen and consider.
 All are welcome, entire classes are welcome to attend!
 This event will be open to the public and will be recorded for classes / broadcast on Zoom – folks wishing to participate remotely can do so over Zoom.
-REGISTER via Give Pulse to receive the invitation and code for the meeting.
+Register via Give Pulse to receive the invitation and code for the meeting.

-Open to the All – students, faculty, staff, neighbors and families welcome
+Open to all – students, faculty, staff, neighbors and families welcome.

 We welcome you to come and celebrate the works of Motoya Nakamura as we close the exhibitions.
 The images of the 442nd will be moving to its new and permanent home at the Japanese American Museum of Oregon.
 It was such an honor to display and share Motoya’s work this past month.